Tuition and Fees Policy

 A student who holds a competitive academic scholarship for at least $1,000, which was awarded in competition with Texas students by a scholarship committee, recognized by the university and The Texas Higher Education Coordinating Board.
 The total number of students at an institution paying resident tuition under this provision for a particular semester may not exceed five percent (5%) of the total number of students registered at the institution for the fall semester of the preceding year.

 Veterans eligible for benefits under the Post-9/11 Veterans Educational Assistance Act of 2008 (38 U.S.C.
 Section 3301 et seq.) or any other federal law authorizing educational benefits for veterans.
-Veterans, or their eligible dependents, must reside in Texas while enrolled at the institution and must submit a Letter of Intent to Establish Texas residency with the Office of Veteran Services and Financial Aid.
+Veterans, or their eligible dependents, must reside in Texas while enrolled at the institution and must submit a Letter of Intent to Establish Texas residency with the Veteran Services and Financial Aid office.

-A non-resident student who believes he/she is qualified for one of the tuition waivers must provide documentation to the Office of Veteran Services & Financial Aid no later than the census date for the term in order for the application of the waiver to be considered for that term.
+A non-resident student who believes he/she is qualified for one of the tuition waivers must provide documentation to the Veteran Services and Financial Aid office no later than the census date for the term in order for the application of the waiver to be considered for that term.
 Full details of all applicable Texas waivers can be found at www.collegeforalltexans.com under “Types of Financial Aid."